yitsheyzeus/thebook_src/god_and_the_big_bang.md

 Do you think the truth does the message a disservice?
 It's the whole point, to prove that religion and God have long themselves been masks for *mind control*; that's the slavery!
 What on Earth do you think I'm trying to do here?

+###The proof has gotten more informative, vibrant, and verifiable... yet as more and more compounding evidence of creation has built; so has the seemingly endless power to ignore it.

+This book is full of it, from front to back, line after line of fairly unarguable evidence.
+Details which shed light on a hidden story and a hidden plan, one that delivers us from a place where be once may have believed that religion had no grand design.
+It certainly does.